GevHovh/my_resume/README.md

 I applied for a junior ml engineer job in some company and as a part of the selection process they sent me this assignment.
 For more details pls visit [Kaggle page](https://www.kaggle.com/c/freesound-audio-tagging-2019).

-> Data preprocessing.ipynb - Preprocessing of wav data.
+> Data preprocessing.ipynb - Preprocessing of wav data.<br>
 > Net.ipynb. - Network establishing and predictions.

 <br>